marcusau/nlp_NER_model/README.md

 This repository aims to implement Name Entity Recognition (NER) work based on google's pretrained BERT model and BiLSTM-CRF network!

+The model strucuture is reproduction of this repository : https://github.com/hertz-pj/BERT-BiLSTM-CRF-NER-pytorch

 This mode design is focusing on handling Chinese data from ETNET financial news and lifestyle financial articles.
 For textual data outside these scopes, e.g. ETNET DIVA and SoIN, etc., pleease retrain the model with relevant corpus.

 This project is built on Python3.7 or above